jptalusan/mqtt-dist-routing/README.md

 * Please see the link for more information.

 > J. P. Talusan, M. Wilbur, A. Dubey, and K. Yasumoto.
-> On decentralizedroute planning using the road side units as computing resources.
+> On decentralized route planning using the road side units as computing resources.
 > In 2020IEEE International Conference on Fog Computing (ICFC), 2020 (Accepted)

 # Information